GeoTecINIT/WearOSSensors/README.md

 ### Messaging
 When having a system composed by several devices (two, in our case), it is important to have a way to communicate.
-We provide the [`FreeMessagingClient`](#freemessagingclient), which allows to send and receive string based messages.
+We provide the [`FreeMessagingClient`](#freemessagingclient), which allows to send and receive string-based messages.
 There are two types of received messages: the ones which require a response and the ones which don't.
 For now, sending messages with required response is only available from the smartphone side.